NathanPip/cheapshark-ts/README.md

 ----------

 ## Default Query Parameters
 You can set default parameters for game deals and games list calls.
 This is useful if you want to set a default lowestPrice for deals or a filter that persists between calls.
 You can set default parameters by calling the setter functions.
+The default parameters are reset to their default values when the CheapShark class is reinstantiated.

 ### setNewDealsParams
 set new default params for getDeals calls